reigenatk/zombiez/README.md

 ### Description

 I play a lot of games.
-Perhaps too many.
-So why not learn how they're made?
-Now obviously my first game probably won't be even close to as good, but you have to start somewhere!
-After learning about game engines I decided to have a go at it myself
+After learning about game engines I decided to have a go at it myself.
 After all, games have quite a bit of coding involved so I might learn something along the way.

 For 3D engines, the most commonly used are [Unity](https://unity.com/) and [Unreal Engine](https://www.unrealengine.com/en-US/).
 I decided to choose Unity